Preventable causes of death: Western societies

 Figure 2: The association between body mass index (BMI) and relative risk of all-cause mortality (data from Aune et al., BMJ 2016; curve fitting by L. Stalpers, Amsterdam UMC, 2023).

 United States

 The three risk factors most commonly leading to preventable death in the population of the United States are smoking, high blood pressure, and being overweight.
-Pollution from fossil fuel burning kills roughly 200,000 per year.

 Figure 3: Leading preventable causes of death in the United States in the year 2000.
 Note: This data is outdated and has been significantly revised, especially for obesity-related deaths.

 Accidental death

 Figure 4: Leading causes of accidental death in the United States by age group as of 2002.

 Figure 5: Leading causes of accidental death in the United States as of 2002, as a percentage of deaths in each group.